 Pests are attracted to food waste if it is not contained properly.
 You should recycle food waste, which we will still be collecting on a weekly basis.

-You can also order a compost bin to turn organic waste into a soil improver for your garden.
+You can also use a compost bin to turn organic waste into a soil improver for your garden.
 This is an even better method to dispose of your garden and some food waste than recycling, both environmentally and economically.

 You should dispose of disposable nappies in your black bin, once you have placed them in a nappy sack and tied it up.
 The rest of the country follows this arrangement where they have fortnightly black bin collections.
 Research suggests that this does not cause any problems with smell.

 We already offer free clinical and incontinence waste collections.
 We will provide separate bins and sacks for this waste, and you can get sharps containers from your GP.

 If you have a lot of rubbish on occasion, you can take it to your nearest Essex County Council Recycling Centre for Household Waste.

 You can also request a pre-paid special collection from us, for one-off occasions only.